joergen7/joergen7/README.md

 I am a software engineer focusing on language design and distributed systems.
-At [Interautomation GmbH](https://www.interautomation.de/en/) I develop passenger counting and passenger information systems.
 My goal is to support open-source and free software projects.
 To learn more, take a look at [Cuneiform](https://github.com/joergen7/cuneiform), a distributed functional programming language, or [gen_pnet](https://github.com/joergen7/gen_pnet), an Erlang library to implement Petri nets.

 Professionally, I program C, C++, Java, and Python.
 For my own projects, I prefer Erlang, Common Lisp, or Racket.